C-memory-object-model-study-group/c-mom-sg/notes/cmom-0007-2021-04-08-clarifying-uninitialised-reads-v6.md

 - in most cases, reading uninitialised values or padding should be deemed an error.
 We return below to what exactly that should mean, but first consider the exceptions.

 - copying partially initialised structs has to be allowed (either by an explicit struct read&write, or implicitly as a struct function argument or return value).
+JM: for C++ it's just UB.
+And normally you pass a pointer, not by value, so not a big problem.

 - it's unclear whether copying partially initialised structs member-by-member has to be allowed.
 We tentatively assume not.
+JM: in C++, no struct-as-a-whole case; it falls back to the member-by-member case.
+Unlikely to change soon.

 - we see no programmer use-case for the current ISO address-taken exception (leaving representation-byte accesses aside), so we can remove that (though we may wish to check that whatever semantics we end up with admits Itanium NaT-like behaviour in case future architectures do that).
+Though some of the consequences are arguably desirable: uninitialised chars being an error to read, except when doing representation-byte accesses on an address-taken object - which allows bytewise memcpy.

 - reading the representation bytes of uninitialised automatic storage duration variables and malloc'd regions has to be allowed, eg to support library or user memcpy of partially initialised structs (deferring what one knows about the results of such reads for a moment)

-    - in ISO C, representation-byte accesses have to be at character types, but real code also relies on representation-byte accesses at larger types - this is likely rare, but we should support it in some way.
+    - aside: in ISO C, representation-byte accesses have to be at character types, but real code also relies on representation-byte accesses at larger types - this is likely rare, but we should support it in some way.
 There is also type-aliasing of matrices, relatively commonly.
+E.g. looking at bits of doubles with an unsigned long.

 - reading the padding bytes of structs similarly has to be allowed, to support library or user memcpy

 - reading uninitialised representation bytes and padding bytes is also necessary for other bytewise polymorphic operations: memcmp, marshalling, encryption, and hashing  (deferring what one knows about the results of such reads for a moment).
 It's not clear how generally these operations have to be supported, and we would like more data.
 Atomic cmpxchg on large structs, implemented with locks, would do a memcmp/memcpy combination (in fact is described as such in the standard).
+Supporting this more motivated in C than C++, because C++ can generate memberwise == easily, and work underway on reflection.

 - for reads of uninitialised representation and padding bytes (they might not be treated identically, but we don't so far see any reason why not to), and of any other uninitialised value that one doesn't deem to be programmer errors, one could either:

     1. regard them as holding stable concrete values.
 This is inconsistent with current behaviour for some compilers,

 	2. regard them as holding stable concrete values, but let implementations nondeterministically read either those or zero.
 This would let programmers control information flow via padding.
+(In this model memcpy;memcmp could give false)

     3. regard them as holding wobbly values, but with a memcpy (or other bytewise read and write) as concretising them to a nondeterministically chosen concrete value in the target (we think this is ugly), or